Regional Development Application – RA17/1000

 My experience and support of my local communities in the past at Currarong, where a most inappropriate development was proposed, at the small village of Tomerong, where a huge tip was proposed, and at Milton, where the Shoalhaven City Council wanted to close the local library, have indicated to me that if the community unites and fights for what it believes in, it can win.
 In this case, I think it can.
 The St Georges Basin development proposal is completely out of character and would impact on the amenity and character of the village.
 It must be rejected out of hand.”

-council@shoalhaven.nsw.gov.au or posted to Shoalhaven City Council PO Box 42 Nowra and marked as comment on RA17/1000 Island Point Rd (Anson St) St Georges Basin.
+Email submissions to council@shoalhaven.nsw.gov.au or posted to Shoalhaven City Council PO Box 42 Nowra and marked as comment on RA17/1000 Island Point Rd (Anson St) St Georges Basin.